About the Program

 The anesthesia rotation at Columbia is a chance for residents to see what happens on the other side of the curtain before, during, and after an operation.
 As an intern on anesthesia, you will have the opportunity to learn about immediate pre- and post-operative screening and care from the anesthesiology standpoint.
 Intra-operatively, there are various scenarios in which you will learn about the pharmacology and physiology involved in analgesia, sedation, and paralysis.
 In addition, there will be a plethora of procedures to practice, from IV and arterial line placement to intubation and other forms of airway management.

 You spend 3 months during intern year on the Cornell ENT service.
 You are principally on the adult service.
 With the supervision of a PGY2 and PGY5, you and a rotating anesthesia intern are responsible for the inpatient management of the adult service, including basic floor work and communicating with consulting services.
 You also get the opportunity to operate, including acting as primary surgeon for small pediatric cases (i.e. tonsillectomies, adenoidectomies, myringotomies and tube placement) and some adult cases (i.e. tracheostomies), as well as assisting in larger cases.
-You are also typically in resident clinic 2-3 afternoons a week.
-This includes both general as well as subspecialty clinics.
-The resident team follows clinic patients longitudinally, from initial visit and preoperative evaluation through surgery to postoperative and long-term follow up.
+You also spend several afternoons with attending physicians in their general and subspecialty clinics.
 You also take "buddy call" with the PGY4s during this rotation, which allows you to learn the basics of seeing consults and managing patients overnight and on the weekend but with the close supervision of a senior resident.

 You will spend one month as the intern on Cornell plastic surgery.
 During this rotation, you are responsible for the floor management of inpatients followed by the plastic surgery service.
 You typically share this responsibility with another intern.
 You also frequently get to assist in the operating room, where your teaching focuses primarily on wound-closure technique.
 This is also an opportunity to build rapport with the plastic surgery residents and attendings who you will work closely with during your ENT residency.
 You take weekend call approximately every other weekend; you cover daytime home call both days while nights are covered by general surgery.